-If you previously attended college or university and received an overpayment of FSA or committed to a student loan agreement, the NSLDS will include loan information on your Student Aid Report (SAR).
+If a student previously attended college or university and received an overpayment of FSA or committed to a student loan agreement, the NSLDS will include loan information on the student's Student Aid Report (SAR).
 After signing a promissory note or loan contract, many students are only vaguely aware of their responsibility to repay the funds.
-Defaulting on a student loan will affect your credit rating and could result in withholding or denial of federal student aid.
+Defaulting on a student loan will affect credit rating and could result in withholding or denial of federal student aid.